 One giant DAG for the entire company without domain boundaries.

-Hidden business logic in SQL scripts without tests and code review.
+Hidden business logic in SQL scripts without tests or code review.

-Mixing batch and streaming without late-arriving events strategy.
+Mixing batch and streaming without a late-event strategy.

-Non-transparent cost: no budget guardrails on compute and storage.
+Opaque cost: no budget guardrails for compute and storage.

 References